starmaid/starmaid.github.io/blog/_drafts/2021-10-14-blogging-manifesto.md

 ## 1. The Blogger Exists

 THE BLOGGER has three options.
 First, to blog publicly and openly as their OFFLINE IDENTITY.
-Second, to blog in a restricted sphere, but still as their OFFLINE IDENTITY.
-This results in a RESTRICTED IDENTITY.
+Second, to blog in a restricted sphere, but still as their OFFLINE IDENTITY - a RESTRICTED IDENTITY.
 Third, to blog truly anonymously, as a PERSONA.
 THE BLOGGER must make this choice, and resist temptation to mix these spheres.

 ## 2. The Blogger Posts

 THE BLOGGER must make public posts on the internet.
 It is recommended there be a regular schedule.
 There doesn't have to be.
 A common trend among content creators is the struggle to determine if something is 'good enough' for public view.
 Published is better than perfect.
-Now is better than when the topic doesn't matter anymore.
+Now is better than when the topic doesn't matter anymor, but never slave to an algorithm.
+THE BLOGGER finds a balance.

 ## 3. The Blogger Thinks